skip to main content

 High School Clubs

 High school students are encouraged to participate in athletics, clubs or other extracurricular activities.
 Each high school offers many clubs to meet a wide variety of interests.
-Any student who wants to start a new club should speak to a staff member or guidance counselor.
+Any student who wants to start a new club should speak to a staff member or school counselor.
 Every club must have a staff sponsor/advisor.
 Some high school clubs include:

 Alpha Achievers